 The Active Agent Test: God or Yatri?

 Think of it this way.
 When going to Brihadishvara, Venkateswara and Padmanabhaswamy temples, devotees choose which deity they will worship.
-For example, though Brihadishvara is dedicated to Shiva it houses sculptures of other deities including: Vishnu, Ganesha, Harihara (Half Shiva, half Vishnu), Saraswati.
+For example, though Brihadishvara is dedicated to Shiva it houses other deities including: Vishnu, Ganesha, Harihara (Half Shiva, half Vishnu), Saraswati.
 So devotees expect to choose which deities to worship when entering Brihadishvara.
 They may pay homage to all, some or any combination of their choice.
 This is true in all these temples that house many murtis.
 The onus to choose the deity rests with the yatri.

 Furthermore, at these temples it is the devotees who choose what kind or amount of gift to offer.
 These temples have grown rich over the hundreds of years as yatris, kings and officials decided what each of them will give.
 The deities themselves in the Temples didn’t prescribe what gift should be offered.